 8. Routinely Clean Around Your Hostas

 Over time, dead plant material and debris can build up around your hostas.
-You want to routinely clean around them to remove these things because they make excellent hiding spots for slugs and bugs that could harm your plant.
-I make a point to do a check and light clean every two weeks or so to keep everything looking nice and my plants healthy.
+You will want to clean around them routinely to remove these things because they make excellent hiding spots for slugs and bugs that could harm your plant.
+I do a check and light clean every two weeks to keep everything looking nice and my plants healthy.